 In other cases, companies can get pushy on this with a strategy geared toward locking you in to a particular salary level before you really understand the position or have the chance to negotiate.
 If you are feeling pushed around with this question, consider saying something like “I’d prefer to discuss salary once I have a written offer and an understanding of the complete benefits package.”

-Need more guidance?
+Need more guidance on tough interview questions and how to answer them?
 Schedule a free 45-minute Jumpstart Call with me today, and we’ll work together to solve your most pressing job search challenges!